 The bottom line is that you need to take care of your tattoos in order to keep them looking as good as possible, for as long as possible.

-To do this, you should keep your tattoo protected until it’s fully healed.
+To do this, you should keep your tattoo protected and fully moisturized until it’s fully healed.
 At least 3-4 weeks before any sun exposure!
 And after that, always protect your tattoos with sunscreen.

 Consider spray tans and sunless tanners to keep your skin tone even between your tattooed skin and the rest of your body.